 The company has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.

-The adoption of these Accounting Standards and Interpretations did not have any significant impact on the financial statements.
+The adoption of these Accounting Standards and Interpretations did not have any significant impact on the financial performance or position of the company.

-Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
-They are not expected to have a material impact to the financial statements when adopted.
+Any new or amended accounting standards or interpretations that are not yet mandatory have not been early adopted.
+They are not expected to have a material impact on the financial statements when adopted.